West Palm Beach Nursing Home Abuse Attorneys

 - The personal representative of the deceased resident in cases where the resident died

-Your West Palm Beach nursing home abuse attorney must establish the following things to show that negligence occurred:
+Your West Palm Beach nursing home abuse lawyer must establish the following things to show that negligence occurred:

 - The person who abused or neglected your loved one owed them a duty of care – A duty of care is a legal obligation to act as a reasonable person would if he or she were in a similar situation.
-In a case of nursing home abuse, a reasonable person would uphold a resident’s rights under federal and state law.
+In a case of nursing home abuse and neglect, a reasonable person would uphold a resident’s rights under federal and state law.